alexkisielewicz/quiz-game/README.md

 - [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create the [wireframes](#structure) during the design process.

-- [Coolors.co](https://coolors.co/) - was used to create color palette.
+- [Coolors.co](https://coolors.co/) - was used to create colour palette.

 - [Google Fonts](https://fonts.google.com/specimen/Merriweather) - Google fonts were used to import the 'Merriweather' font into the style.css file which is used on all pages throughout the project.